DryIce1/accent-obsidian-vault/00 Meta/05 Plugin dependencies/05.1 Templates/Note structure templates/Global note template (GNT).md

 }

 /******************************************************************************
- * HELPER: RENAME IF UNTITLED AND EMPTY
+ * HELPER: PROMPT USER TO NAME FILE IF IT IS UNTITLED AND EMPTY (e.g. A NEW FILE)
  ******************************************************************************/
 async function renameIfUntitledAndEmpty() {
   try {